Th1nhNg0/Crypto-DCA-Analyzer/README.md

 ## Output

 The tool generates:
-1. Detailed investment summary for each pair in the console
+1. Detailed investment summary for each pair in the console, including:
+   - Total investment and current value
+   - Average cost basis and current price
+   - Profit/Loss metrics with visual indicators
+   - Fear Index showing percentage of days in negative territory
+   - Highest and lowest prices with dates
-2. Overall portfolio performance metrics
+2. Overall portfolio performance metrics with allocation breakdown
+3. Price charts and CSV files saved with consistent naming (e.g., `dca_analysis_20240219_123456_btc.png` and `dca_analysis_20240219_123456.csv`):
-3. Price history and average cost charts for each pair
+   - Price history and average cost basis
-4. Profit/loss percentage charts for each pair
+   - Profit/loss percentage over time
-5. Saves combined chart to `dca/dca_multiple.png`
+   - Key statistics and trends
+4. All output files are saved in the `dca/` directory with timestamps for easy tracking

 ## Examples